-We are the focal point for one of the greatest knowledge clusters anywhere in the world, located in a small area around King’s Cross, the Euston Road and Bloomsbury.
-Google, Facebook, British Library, Alan Turing Institute for Data Science, The Crick, Silicon Roundabout and thousands of start-ups; all within walking distance of UCL.
+We are in one of the greatest knowledge clusters anywhere in the world, located in a small area around King’s Cross, the Euston Road and Bloomsbury.
+Google, Facebook, the British Library, the Alan Turing Institute for Data Science, The Crick, Silicon Roundabout and thousands of start-ups; all within walking distance of UCL.
 For entrepreneurs London is unique: world-class technology companies, financial institutions, pharmaceutics, legal firms, and premier universities, such as UCL.

 Our Pivotal Innovation Role

 UCL has a fine tradition of encouraging entrepreneurship, especially Computer Science.
 Being the UK’s world-leading centre of artificial intelligence, Internet of Things, and now blockchain technology we play a pivotal role in London’s start-up revolution.
 In data science research, especially machine learning, an increasing number of academics and students are seeking to commercialise their research.
 In fact, Engineering departments in premier universities potentially provide an excellent ‘incubation’ environment for PhD, Masters and undergraduate students to launch start-ups.
 Grants provide (seed) funding, training courses, office-space, labs, equipment, technical advice & mentoring, and customer collaboration & networking; all as part of their research.

 UCL Computer Science has always emphasised the practical engineering side of computing and has encouraged all students to undertake the thesis and dissertation projects with industry.
 Recently high-profile spinouts like DeepMind, Satalia, MediaGamma, and Prediction.io (started by two PhD students), has led to an entrepreneurship ‘feeding frenzy’ amongst our students.